sveltejs/kit/documentation/docs/14-configuration.md

 ### inlineCss

 Inline CSS inside a `<style>` block at the head of the HTML.
 When this option is `true`, all CSS files needed for the page are merged and inlined in a `<style>` block.

-This can reduce round trips on the first request and improve [First Contentful Paint](https://web.dev/first-contentful-paint) score.
-However, this generates more HTML output, increases initial payload and reduces browser caching.
+> This results in fewer initial requests and can improve your [First Contentful Paint](https://web.dev/first-contentful-paint) score.
+However, it generates larger HTML output and reduces the effectiveness of browser caches.
+Use it advisedly.

 ### package